Privacy Policy

 10. Website

 This website (dawnyapp.com) is statically hosted on IONOS in Germany.
-It does not use cookies, analytics, or tracking.
 Standard server access logs may be temporarily kept by the hosting provider for the purpose of operating the service.
 For more information on how IONOS processes data, see IONOS’s privacy policy.